ozkansari/spring-boot-restapi-sample/simplyecomm/README.md

 ### Testing The Application

-#### Run All Tests

 Code containing all tests that can be executed using maven test goal.

     .\mvnw test

-### Run Integration Tests

-Code containing integration tests that can only be executed in maven install phase and not in test phase.

-    .\mvnw install

 ### Extra Libraries